dokelung/minickt/README.md

 #### List gates and their infomation

 `sg` can list a gate or a gate set in current circuit.<br />
-For example, if you want to see all of the gates in ciruict:
+For example, if you want to see all of the gates in circuit:

 ```
 [ miniCkt ] >> sg all
+...
+AND:n28 OR:n1017 OR:n230 XOR:n1101
 ```

+Note that the gate format is "GATE_TYPE:GATE_NAME".<br />
+If the gate is PO gate, the GATE_TYPE will be composed with PO and its type, like "PO-XOR".

 Or you want to see the PI gate: